-Or better, work with a skilled heritage architect to improve the design of your heritage house.
+Or better, work with a skilled heritage designer to improve the design of your heritage house.
 Talk to them about what you hope to achieve and ask for their help in working with the local council, to ensure the plan will meet their requirements.

-In Superdraft, we have skilled heritage architects in every state who are ready to provide you with this service.
-Our senior architects and building designers will take your design requirements and cross-check it with the local council regulations and codes.
+In Superdraft, we have skilled heritage designer in every state who are ready to provide you with this service.
+Our senior building designers will take your design requirements and cross-check it with the local council regulations and codes.
 We will communicate with you regularly.
 We will inform you if everything is fine and compliant with the building codes.
 If not, we will tell you which design features that don’t meet the council requirements and provide you with alternative design solutions.

 To help you further in this mission, here are some insights on what you need to consider when renovating in a Heritage Overlay: